skiadas/SoftwareDevelopmentPracticumCourse/lessonPlans/lessonPlanDay3.md

 ## Activity 5:

 Maybe extend on the grade assignment?
+Make that a bit more precise